syszern/cybersecurity-portfolio/security-incident-reports/description.md

 **Outcome:** Enhance the organization's security posture by identifying the network protocol involved in the incident, documenting the event, and recommending preventive measures to mitigate future brute force attacks.

-## Investigating a Security Issue for a Website
+## Applying OS Hardening Techniques
 **Background:** A cybersecurity analyst working for a company that hosts the cooking website *yummyrecipesforme.com* is tasked with investigating a security issue experienced by visitors when loading the main webpage.
 Malicious actors may exploit network protocols to invade private networks, highlighting the importance of identifying and protecting against such threats.

 **Objective:** Investigate the security event, identify the network protocols involved, document the incident, and recommend a security measure to prevent similar issues in the future.